 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

 Fats are an alternative fuel source in the body, as you read above under fasted exercise.
-That doesn’t mean they aren’t as important when you take carbs.
+That doesn’t mean they aren’t as important when you eat carbs.
 They, too, have a role to play in supporting your body through longer and moderate-to-low-intensity exercises.

 Healthful fats you can include in your diet include avocado, olive oil, seeds, and nuts.
 They’re unsaturated and have great benefits for the body.